abossard/light-strip-library/README.md

 - Benchmarking the refresh rate
 - Configurable color setup with different channels for each color (default: Red, Green, Blue)
 - Debug logging for color changes and animations
+- Smooth color and brightness changes in animations

 ## Installation 📦